 Take a second to visualize a stiff brush being rubbed repeatedly over your soft skin every day until it becomes red and nearly bleeding.
 This would lead to a bleeding, swollen infected area, which is a good way to visualize the inflammatory process that could be going on in your body right now.

 Dr. Lundell further explains how spiking your blood sugar level every day several times a day is exactly like rubbing sandpaper on the inside of your delicate blood vessels.
 Although you may not be able to see it, Dr. Lundell saw it in over 5,000 surgical patients spanning 25 years who all shared one common denominator — inflammation in their arteries.

 It’s inevitable that the more we consume prepared and processed foods, the more we turn on the “inflammation switch.”
 Our bodies were not designed to consume foods packed with sugars and drenched in omega-6 oils.

 To dampen the inflammatory fire growing inside our bodies, return to foods that are in their natural state, build muscle daily, and eat more protein.
 The following lifestyle choices will also reduce your risk of developing heart disease.

 Floss – ridding your mouth of plaque combats gum disease, which is another cause of chronic inflammation.

 Eat Colorful Fruits, Vegetables, & Fish – these are full of substances that eliminate free radicals from the body.
 Avoid polyunsaturated fats and carbohydrates.

-Activate Nrf2 – this pathway regulates and produces “survival enzymes” that aid in the antioxidant cleansing process within our bodies, and so much more.
+Activate YOUR Nrf2 Pathway also known as Biohacking – This pathway regulates and produces “survival enzymes” that aid in the antioxidant cleansing process within our bodies, and so much more.
 Learn more here!